 1. Privacy, Security, Anonymity

 The main purpose of a VPN is to provide the utmost levels of privacy, security, and anonymity to users.
 Without doing these things, a service would be utterly useless.

 With a VPN, you’ll be able to keep your online affairs private.
 Hackers and government minders won’t get to track your online activities.
 All that is thanks to the many security features that are commonly used by VPN service providers.
-Examples of which include kill switches, robust protocols, ad & malware blockers, and military-grade encryption.
+Examples of these include kill switches, robust protocols, ad & malware blockers, and military-grade encryption.

 Although a VPN doesn’t guarantee complete online security, it certainly makes it safer for you to browse the internet.
 Device type doesn’t matter as most VPN developers made sure of all-encompassing compatibility.

 Many VPNs allow their users to access the foreign libraries of streaming websites like Hulu, Netflix, Amazon Prime, Disney+, and BBC iPlayer.
 They do this by replacing your IP address with one of the servers you’re connected to.